tari-labs/tari-university/merkle-trees-and-spv-1/PITCHME.md

 ---
 # Bloom Filter Implementation

-* Send filter to full nodes
+* Client sends filter to full nodes
 * Full nodes hash transactions using the same hash functions, and only forward transactions when no 0's in the filter match
 * Transactions are sent as pruned Merkle Trees
 ---